 Q: Do I have to be a Biology major to apply to the program?

 A: No, all students are encouraged to apply to our program.
 See Admission Requirements.

 Q: If I have not completed my prerequisites for my chosen professional school, can I still apply to the program?

 A: Yes, however, such students will be required to complete the necessary prerequisites on their own time, outside of our program.
 We do not encourage taking any of these prerequisites while in our program due to the rigorous schedule.

 Q: Where do I report my MCAT, DAT, GRE or OAT scores in the online application?

 A: You can self-report your MCAT and/or GRE, DAT or OAT scores in the spaces provided on the application.
 Please upload a copy of your scores with your application before clicking submit.
-We only need your official scores if accepted into the program.

 Q: Is there a deadline for accepting my spot in the program?